LIHI Certificate #126 – York Haven Project, Pennsylvania

 York Haven Power Company, LLC (YHPC), owns and operates the York Haven Project (Project) on the Susquehanna River in York, Dauphin, and Lancaster counties in Pennsylvania.
 The Project is licensed by the Federal Energy Regulatory Commission (FERC) as Project No. 1888.
 Construction of the Project began in 1901.
 Initial construction of the hydroelectric plant was completed on August 18, 1904, with the last of the 20 units placed in service in 1914.
 The Project powerhouse is located at river mile (RM) 55 of the Susquehanna River, approximately 17 miles downstream from the City of Harrisburg.

 The Project has 20 generating units operating in a run-of-river mode with an installed capacity of 19.62 megawatts (MW) and an estimated maximum hydraulic capacity of 17,000 cubic feet per second (cfs) under optimum head conditions.
 The Project is capable of maintaining run-of-river operations and impoundment water level under low to moderate streamflow conditions.
 During periods of moderate to high runoff (>17,000 cfs), the Project cannot control water levels.
 The York Haven powerhouse is located on the western side of the Susquehanna River, parallel to the western river bank.
-The 20 individual generating units range in size from 700 to 1,600 kilowatts (kW) and are described in more detail in Section 2.6. of this Exhibit.
+The 20 individual generating units range in size from 700 to 1,600 kilowatts (kW).

 The Project works include a stone masonry headrace wall, which extends 3,000 feet upstream from the north end of the powerhouse in a northerly direction parallel to the west bank of the river.
 This headrace wall serves to direct water to the powerhouse.
 The Main Dam is attached to the headrace and runs from the north end of the headrace wall, diagonally, across the main channel of the river approximately 4,970 feet to the west shore of Three Mile Island.
 The Main Dam is constructed of concrete-covered rock fill and rock fill/timber crib sections with a maximum height at the crest of 18 feet and an average height of 10 feet.
 The East Channel Dam is a concrete gravity overflow dam, which extends approximately 928 feet in an easterly direction, from the east shore of Three Mile Island to the east bank of the river, with an average height of 9 feet from foundation level.